Towards Foundation Models for 3D Vision: How Close Are We?: Introduction

 \item What are the accuracy and robustness of specialized models trained on each task?

 \item Do humans remain the most accurate and robust 3D vision system?
 How do the error patterns of VLMs and specialized models compare to those of humans?

 \end{itemize}

-To answer the above questions, we construct a new 3D visual understanding benchmark (Sec.~\ref{sec:benchmark}), which covers fundamental 3D vision tasks including depth estimation, spatial VQA, camera pose estimation, and keypoint matching.
+To answer the above questions, we construct a new 3D visual understanding benchmark \benchmarkname\ (\textbf{UNI}fied Visual-\textbf{Q}uestion-\textbf{A}nswering for \textbf{3D} Vision), which covers fundamental 3D vision tasks including depth estimation, spatial reasoning, camera pose estimation, and keypoint matching.
 While our benchmark is based on existing datasets with accurate ground truth, its key feature is a \textit{unified output space} across tasks.
 We formulate all the questions in VQA format so that they can be easily answered by both VLMs and humans, enabling fair comparisons.
 For example, our depth estimation benchmark asks for binary depth relationships between two pixels rather than a dense depth map.
 Furthermore, we construct challenging cases with \textit{geometric perturbation}, such as flipping or rotating the images, to make them diverge from the gravity-aligned views on which the models were trained.
 Those geometric perturbations are common in applications such as robotics, making it important to test the robustness of models in such scenarios.
-Compared to existing benchmarks, ours is the first to focus entirely on 3D, as shown in~\cref{tab:benchmark_comparison}.
+Compared to existing benchmarks, \benchmarkname\ is the first to focus entirely on 3D, as shown in~\cref{tab:benchmark_comparison}.

-We conduct extensive experiments on our benchmark (Sec.~\ref{sec:experiments}) by evaluating a variety of models.
+We conduct extensive experiments on \benchmarkname\ by evaluating a variety of models (Sec.~\ref{sec:experiments}).
 We test state-of-the-art VLMs including GPT4-Turbo, GPT4-Omni, and Gemini-1.5.
 We focus on closed-source VLMs because they have the best performance on the 2D leaderboards~\cite{bitton2023visit-benchmark,liu2023mmbench}.
 We also test the performance of state-of-the-art specialized models on each task.
 Finally, we record human performance using Amazon Mechanical Turk (MTurk).

 Here we present our key findings and our answers to the above questions: